 LLILAS runs two area centers, the Mexico Center and the Brazil Center.
-The Mexico Center was established in 1980 to coordinate the advancement of Mexican studies at the University and brings together students, faculty, visiting researchers, and the communities of Austin, Texas, and Mexico to foster a fuller understanding of the region.
+The Mexico Center was established in 1980 to coordinate the advancement of Mexican studies at the University.
+Its initiatives bring together students, faculty, visiting researchers, and the communities of Austin, Texas and Mexico to foster a fuller understanding of the region.
 Visiting researchers come to campus for scholarly collaboration with peers through the Matías Romero Visiting Scholars Program.
 The Mexico Center sponsors the annual Austin Lecture on Contemporary Mexico, which invites a prominent Mexican intellectual to campus.
 The Brazil Center, founded in 1995, supports Brazilian studies across academic disciplines at the University in order to promote collaborative research and exchange between Texas and Brazil.
 Approximately one-quarter of LLILAS-affiliated faculty dedicate all or part of their research and/or instruction to Brazil-related content in diverse disciplines.
 LLILAS also houses the Argentine Studies Program to facilitate scholarly exchange between Argentina and the University.
-The institute's Center for Indigenous Languages of Latin America.
-(CILLA) promotes research and training programs about indigenous languages, which form an important part of the society and culture of Latin America.
+The institute's Center for Indigenous Languages of Latin America (CILLA) promotes research and training programs about indigenous languages, which form an important part of the society and culture of Latin America.
 LLILAS Benson also houses AILLA, the Archive of the Indigenous Languages of Latin America, a digital archive of recordings and texts in a wide range of genres that includes a wealth of language documentation materials.

-Collectively, LLILAS and the Benson Collection maintain one of the largest collections of digital assets designed to support Latin American studies in the world.
+Collectively, LLILAS Benson maintains one of the largest collections of digital assets designed to support Latin American studies in the world.
 These vast holdings, all of which are freely available to a global audience via the Internet, include the Guatemalan National Police Historical Archive (AHPN), the Human Rights Documentation Initiative (HRDI), AILLA, and the Primeros Libros de las Américas project.
-Links to all of the LLILAS and Benson digital initiatives can be found here (https://legacy.lib.utexas.edu/benson/collections/digital).
+Links to all of the LLILAS Benson digital initiatives can be found online at LLILAS Benson Digital Collections.

-LLILAS Benson is located in Sid Richardson Hall on the eastern edge of the UT campus.
-Additional information is available through the LLILAS website (https://liberalarts.utexas.edu/llilas), and the Benson website (http://www.lib.utexas.edu/benson).
+LLILAS Benson is located in Sid Richardson Hall on the eastern edge of The University of Texas at Austin campus.
+Additional information is available through the $\underline{\sf LLILAS}$ website and the $\underline{\sf Benson}$ website.